SJTU-IPADS/HEDB/README.md

 | text      | enc_text            |
 | timestamp | enc_timestamp       |

-So far so good.
-But it is **NOT secure** at all!
+Note that the above setting is ***NOT secure*** at all!

-Here is a quick overview for any newcomers to understand the purpose of HEDB (10-min read).
+Here is a quick overview for any newcomers to understand the purpose of HEDB (10-minute reading).

 ## Encrypted Databases

-Database systems may contain sensitive data, and some are outsourced to third parties to manage, optimize, and diagnose, called database-as-a-service (DBaaS).
-To protect sensitive data in use, secrets should be kept encrypted as necessary.
-This also helps enterprises obey data protection laws such as EU GDPR, US HIPAA, US PCI/DSS, PRC DSL, PRC PIPL, etc.
+Databases may contain sensitive data, and some are outsourced to third parties to manage, optimize, and diagnose, called database-as-a-service (DBaaS).
+To protect sensitive data in use, secrets should be kept encrypted as necessary, resulting in an encrypted databases (EDB).
+An EDB also helps enterprises obey the data protection laws such as EU GDPR, US HIPAA, US PCI/DSS, PRC DSL, PRC PIPL, etc.

 <p align="center">
   <img src="scripts/figures/types.jpg" width = "760" height = "180" align=center />
 </p>

-**Option-1**: To build an encrypted database (EDB), one can place an entire database into an isolated domain, or confidential computing unit (like Intel SGX, AMD SEV, Intel TDX, ARM Realm, IBM PEF, AWS Nitro, Ant HyperEnclave, and whatever you name it).
-We call it Type-I EDB.
-Sadly, Type-I would prevent database admins, or DBAs, from managing the database, right?
+**Type-I EDB**: To build an EDB, one can place an entire database into an isolated domain, or confidential computing unit (as in Intel SGX, AMD SEV, Intel TDX, ARM Realm, IBM PEF, AWS Nitro, Ant HyperEnclave, or whatever you name it).
+However, Type-I EDB should prevent database admins (or DBAs in short) from managing the database.
 If DBAs were able to log into the DBMS, they would inspect any user data.

-**Option-2**: Cloud DBaaS vendors such as Azure, Alibaba, Huawei and others provision operator-based EDBs.
+**Type-II EDB**: Cloud DBaaS vendors such as Azure, Alibaba, Huawei and others provision operator-based EDBs.
 You can dive into the source code to navigate how to build such an EDB using PostgreSQL's [user-defined types (UDTs)](https://github.com/SJTU-IPADS/HEDB/tree/main/src/integrity_zone/hedb--1.0.sql) and [user-defined functions (UDFs)](https://github.com/SJTU-IPADS/HEDB/tree/main/src/integrity_zone/udf).
-We call it Type-II EDB.
-Type-II EDB allows a DBA to log into the database, but keeps data always in ciphertext (at rest on disk, in transit over network, and in use in memory) to avoid potential leakage.
-Cool!
+Type-II EDB allows DBAs to log into the database, but keeps data always in ciphertext (at rest on disk, in transit over network, and in use in memory) to avoid potential leakage.

 However, for Type-II, we have discovered an attack named "Smuggle".
 You can find how it works in [tools/smuggle.py](https://github.com/SJTU-IPADS/HEDB/blob/main/tools/smuggle.py), which reveals an integer column in TPC-H. The reason why smuggle exists is that the Type-II EDB exposes sufficient expression operators for admins to construct oracles.